top of page

 PUBLICATIONS

-1. Azanon, E., Pounder, Z., Figueroa, A., & Reeder, R. R. (preprint).
+1. Azanon, E., Pounder, Z., Figueroa, A., & Reeder, R. R. (accepted at Journal of Experimental Psychology: General).
 Individual variability in mental imagery vividness does not predict perceptual interference with imagery: A replication study of Cui et al., 2007.
-PsyArXiv.

 View the quantitative results on OSF